reinshift/MAVLN/README.md

 ├── ...
 ```

-> during training process we used `swanlab` to track experiment logs, if you would like not to record these
+> during training process we used [swanlab](https://swanlab.cn/) to track experiment logs, if you would not like to record these, just comment out corresponding code in `./train/train.py`